 The first step in the treatment of retinopathy is prevention.
 The damage done to the blood vessels of the retinas of the eyes can be permanent, so it is vital that people with hypertension or diabetes prevent its occurrence.
 Regular prenatal care is vital to preventing premature birth and retinopathy of prematurity.

 A diagnosis of retinopathy may be delayed or missed because retinopathy can develop gradually.
 In early stages, there may be no symptoms, and people may be unaware of having retinopathy until complications, such as blurred vision, develop.
-In addition, some symptoms of retinopathy, such as blurred vision, seeing spots, change in vision, sudden loss of vision, and eye pain, are ...more misdiagnosis »
+In addition, some symptoms of retinopathy, such as blurred vision, seeing spots, change in vision, sudden loss of vision, and ...more misdiagnosis »

 Symptoms of Retinopathy

 See full list of 15

 Home Diagnostic Testing

 Types of Retinopathy